markjfisher/cc65-clib/README.md

 # Use default cc65 location
 cd src && make

-# Use custom cc65 location
+# Use custom cc65 src location
 CC65_SRC=/path/to/your/cc65 make
 ```

 The build will report if the cc65 directory is not found but will not fail,
-allowing the cc65-clib project to be built independently.
+allowing the cc65-clib project to be built independently, however it will not be able
+to copy artifacts from its build needed for cc65 to build bbc-clib target.